 Australia has so many snakes, that it has a website named “What Snake Is That?” solely dedicated to the identification of snakes.
-Although more Americans are bitten by snakes each year (5,000 to 7,000, according to the CDC) than Australians (3,000, according to this study), the statistical risk is way higher, thanks to Australia’s smaller population (24 million versus the U.S.’s 323 million.)
+Although more Americans are bitten by snakes each year (around 7,000 to 8,000 according to the CDC) than Australians (3,000 to 5,000, according to Professor Geoff Isbister, leader of a clinical toxicology research group studying Australian snakebites ), the statistical risk is way higher, thanks to Australia’s smaller population (24 million versus the U.S.’s 323 million.)

 So, naturally, there’s going to be a need for plenty of snake wranglers.
 And one specific snake wrangling company has gone above and beyond their regular job description by making snake spotting a spectator sport.
 Take a look at the post from Sunshine Coast Snake Catchers below and try to spot the crouching python hidden among the objects.